HK-Transfield/terraform-aws-sso-abac/README.md

 ```

 #### 2.1.5 Resource Permissions Management
 This statement **DENIES** access to create, edit, or delete resource-based policies.
-These policies could be used to change the permissions of the secret.
+These policies could be used to change the permissions of the resource.
 ```
 statement {
     sid       = "DenyPermissionsManagement"